myh999/swim-result-parser/README.md

 [![travis](https://travis-ci.org/myh999/swim-result-parser.svg?branch=main)](https://travis-ci.org/myh999/swim-result-parser?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/myh999/swim-result-parser/badge.svg?branch=main)](https://coveralls.io/github/myh999/swim-result-parser?branch=main)

 This is a continuation of the [Psych Sheet Ranker](https://github.com/myh999/psych-sheet-ranker/), which is a tool that parses psych sheets and uses the rankings to calculate the points the teams would have gained if the rankings remained the same after the swim meet.
-This iteration now parses the psych sheet into a JSON format, gives more potential for analysis.
+This iteration now parses the psych sheet into a JSON format, which gives more potential for different types of analysis.

 ![Example Psych Sheet](images/psych-sheet-example.jpg)
 Example of a psych sheet